carol-hsu/carol-hsu.github.io/content/post/first_container.md

 I don't agree with them.
 Let me explain why.

+{{< expand "Still yammering -> someone said: why are you so picky!? " >}}
-> By the way, I understand that there's nothing wrong with solving a problem using whatever works and makes life easier.
+I understand that there's nothing wrong with solving a problem using whatever works and makes life easier.
 But please, don't be loud and dismissive if you haven't considered whether the tool was **even designed for this purpose**.
 Complaining about missing features or saying "why is this so hard to use?" becomes indefensible when you're using **the wrong tool in the first place**.
+{{< /expand >}}

 ## Docker =\\= Container